shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 ```

 As you can see, all overridden functions will pass the SQL query to the "sql query inspector" and then execute it on the
-decorated PDO object ("innerPDO").
-This way the application will still run as always - but behind the scenes, every single query
-is analyzed for a possible SQL injection:
+decorated PDO object (`innerPDO`).
+This way the application will still run as always - but behind the scenes, every single query is analyzed for a possible SQL injection:

 ### The second half: Inspecting the result
 The `\Dnoegel\DatabaseInspection\SqlProblemInspector` will inspect every SQL by parsing it and checking for constant